rogermiranda1000/WatchWolf-ServersManager/ci/debug/README.md

 #### Run system tests

-To run the system tests first build with `./build.sh --preclean --include-tests`, and then use `./tests.sh --unit` to run the unit tests, or `./tests.sh --integration` for the integration tests.
+Use `./tests.sh --unit` to run the unit tests, or `./tests.sh --integration` for the integration tests.

 You'll find the reports summary on `target/site`, or you can check `target/surefire-reports` (unit tests) and `target/failsafe-reports` (integration tests) for the output logs.